 Writers Write is your one-stop resource for writers.
-In this post, I will write about how to write great dialogue.
+In this post, we write about how to write great dialogue.

 Learning how to write great dialogue is a necessity.
 Modern novels are filled with it.
 More than 50% of your book should be filled with characters talking to each other.
 Beginner novelists are often afraid of dialogue and they should be.

 Writing dialogue is complicated.
-An author has to give the impression that characters are speaking as if they existed in a real world.
+An author has to give the impression that characters are speaking as if they existed in a real world without including the boring everyday conversations people indulge in.

 How To Write Great Dialogue